The Perils of Patient Leakage

 Financial Impact - Revenue Suffers

-When easy, less complex and less time consuming cases are lost to urgent care facilities and on-demand telemedicine providers, the overall economics of a practice suffers.
+When easy, less complex and less time consuming cases are lost to urgent care facilities and on-demand telehealth providers, the overall economics of a practice suffers.
 Practices simply can’t survive on complex cases alone.
 More often than not, less complex cases comprise the bread and butter for most primary care physicians.

 Practices can’t survive on complex cases alone.
 Less complex cases are the bread and butter for most practices.